 In this section we will look at expanding your knowledge of the concept Technology-as-practice.
-The RNABC (1998) Competencies required by the new graduate requires that that the new graduate be able to select (with peer consultation) and use (independently) appropriate technology to perform safe, efficient and effective nursing interventions.
+The RNABC (2000) Competencies required by the new graduate requires that that the new graduate be able to select (with peer consultation) and use (independently) appropriate technology to perform safe, efficient and effective nursing interventions.
+The nurse will also be able to manage the physical resources in order to provide effective and efficient care (equipment, supplies, medication, linen).
+In performing client assessments, the nurse will customize standard assessment tools to individualize them to the client's particular needs.
+The nurse will also use computerized and other health and nursing information systems to plan and coordinate client care.
 After reading the required readings come to class prepared to discuss your understanding of technology-as-practice and give examples to support your view.

+TECHNOLOGY

-TECHNOLOGY Class preparation 12 Review BCIT curriculum definition of BCIT Curriculum: "Technology-as-practice" definition of "Technology- as-practice" (appendix B- Berry et al discusses some of the patient NURS 2040). responses to invasive technology.
+Review BCIT curriculum definition of "Technology-as-practice"

+Berry et al discusses some of the patient responses to invasive technology.
 Describe these responses.
-Berry, T. & Baas, I. (1996).
-Medical devices Review the questions on pages 159-161 and attachment: holistic of the Axford et al article and describe healing in the age of how you might use the questions in you invasive technology.

-clinical area to address technology other than computers?
+Review the questions on pages 159-161 of the Axford et al article and describe how you might use the questions in you clinical area to address technology other than computers?